impress/impress.js/README.md

 api.goto( "overview" );
 ```

-Accepts an [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) that represents the step element.
+Accepts an [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) that represents the Step Element.
-Navigates to the step given the provided step element.
+Navigates to the step given the provided Step Element.

 **Example:**